rogerbinns/apsw/doc/textsearch.rst

 Available auxiliary functions
 =============================

-SQLite includes X builtin auxiliary functions, with APSW providing some more.
+SQLite includes 3 builtin auxiliary functions, with APSW providing some more.

 .. list-table::